The Undead (film): Script

-It was originally called “The Trance of Diana Love”.
+It [The Undead] was originally called The Trance of Diana Love.
 Roger said to me, “Do me a Bridey Murphy picture.”
 And I told him that by the time Paramount finishes theirs, ours will fail.
 At the time, everybody was saying that they were making a bad picture.
 He just said that we’d get ours done ahead of theirs and clean up.
-So I did “The Trance of Diana Love” and it got shot funny, especially at the end, where you see the empty clothes before the revelation.
+So I did The Trance of Diana Love and it got shot funny, especially at the end, where you see the empty clothes before the revelation.
 It was in iambic pentameter and I had to rewrite it after it was ready to shoot because somebody told Roger that they didn’t understand it.
 Roger would give it to anybody to read or anybody out on the street.
 He’d send girls out with scripts.

 Griffth later elaborated: "I separated all the different things with sequences with the devil, which were really elaborate, and the dialogue in the past was all in iambic pentameter.
 Roger got very excited by that.
 He handed the script around for everybody to read, but nobody understood the dialogue, so he told me to translate it into English.
 The script was ruined.

 Mel Welles said "it was a wonderful script and it probably would have been the cult film rather than Little Shop of Horrors had it been shot that way.
 But either Roger or someone at American International Pictures didn't think it was commercially viable to do it that way and at the last minute a decision was made to rewrite the script without that."

 By the time The Undead was being made, the popularity of reincarnation was starting to dwindle.
-Therefore, Corman decided that they needed to change it up a little and added the time travel elements of Quintis, and changed the title to The Undead.
+Therefore, Corman decided that they needed to change it up a little and added the time travel elements of Quintus, and changed the title to The Undead.

 Finance

 In May 1956 Corman announced the movie was to be made for Walter Mirisch at Allied Artists.
 In July 1956 Variety reported that Corman would fully finance the film himself, although it would be distributed by AIP.